tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authenticate-with-Azure-Active-Directory.md

 - Managed service identities
 - Applications using permissions delegated by users

-Azure storage exposes a single delegation scope named `user_impersonation` that permits applications to take any action allowed by the user.
+Azure Storage exposes a single delegation scope named `user_impersonation` that permits applications to take any action allowed by the user.

-To request tokens for Azure storage, specify the value `https://storage.azure.com/` for the Resource ID.
+To request tokens for Azure Storage, specify the value `https://storage.azure.com/` for the Resource ID.

 For more information on requesting access tokens from Azure AD for users and service principals, see [Authentication scenarios for Azure AD](https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-scenarios).